azsk/AzTS-docs/Control coverage/Feature/EventHub.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list all Authorization Rules for an Event Hubs Namespace: /subscriptions/{0}/providers/Microsoft.EventHub/namespaces?api-version=2022-01-01-preview<br />
+- REST API to list all Authorization Rules for an Event Hubs Namespace: /subscriptions/{0}/providers/Microsoft.EventHub/namespaces?api-version=2022-01-01-preview<br />
 **Properties:** properties.minimumTlsVersion
  <br />